 I made the party hats using the same character cut-outs from above.

 Let’s move on to my favorite part of the Sesame Street party (and well, every party) – the desserts!

 I made a 12″ two layer, gluten free vanilla cake with my sister’s delicious chocolate icing.
 I used red sprinkles on the sides, and the eyes/nose are actually sugar cookie cut-outs that are dipped in chocolate melts.
 For step-by-step, instructions, see my cake post.

 I loved this cake so much that I was actually a little sad cutting into it.

 The pretzels – labeled Abby’s Magical Wands – were the easiest to make.
 Just dipped in melted pink chocolate!

 The cupcakes were the most fun to make!
 They are simply dipped in sprinkles and decorated.
 To show you just how simple it was, I wrote a step-by-step tutorial on exactly how to make these cute Sesame cupcakes.

 Sesame Street Themed Food

-Making the snacks into character faces came totally from Pinterest!
+Making the snacks into character faces was so fun!
 Look how cute Oscar turned out!